nvh95/nvh95/README.md

 👋 Hi.
 I am Hung.
 I am currently a full-time open source contributor 🧑‍💻.
 Previously, I was working at [Got It](https://www.got-it.co/) as a Lead Frontend Developer.

-⚡️ I am obsessed with Developer Experience (DX), so I created [jest-preview](https://github.com/nvh95/jest-preview) 🖼 to help frontend engineers to write and debug Jest tests effortlessly.
+⚡️ I am obsessed with Developer Experience (DX), so I created [jest-preview](https://github.com/nvh95/jest-preview) and [vitest-preview](https://github.com/nvh95/vitest-preview) 🖼🛠⚡️ to help frontend engineers to write and debug frontend tests effortlessly.
 If you are a frontend engineer, [check it out](https://github.com/nvh95/jest-preview).
 I promise you will love it 😍!

 ## Get in touch